Huw Worthington is the Senior partner of Worthingtons and heads up the Private Client Department.

 Outside of work Emily enjoys running, having completed her first marathon in Belfast in 2015, and has recently taken up kickboxing.

 Click here to email Emily Paisley

 Michael graduated from Queen’s University of Belfast with a degree in Law in 2011, before commencing employment as a Paralegal with the property department of a commercial law firm in Belfast.

 With a background in residential disposals and single wind turbine projects, Michael joined Worthingtons Solicitors in August 2016 and has been assisting our property teams in a number of residential and commercial transactions.

-Michael commenced his training at the Institute of Professional Legal Studies in September 2016 and hopes to qualify as a Solicitor in September 2018.
+Michael commenced his training at the Institute of Professional Legal Studies in September 2016 and qualified as a Solicitor in September 2018.

 Outside of work, Michael enjoys most sports and plays rugby for Lisburn RFC 1st XV.